A list of the most frequently asked questions about starting your studies at Anglia Ruskin University (ARU).

 After you have fully registered can you open an account, guidance will be given during orientation.

 How do I register with the police?

-- Some students from outside the European Economic Area are required to register with the police on arrival.
+Some students from outside the European Economic Area are required to register with the police on arrival.
 Your visa in your passport will clearly indicate if police registration is necessary for you.
-If so, upon your arrival in the UK, you must register with the police within seven days, the International Office will help you.
-See our previous Pre-departure guides for more information, new guides will be uploaded in July.
+If so, upon your arrival in the UK, you must register with the police within seven days, and the International Office will help you.
+See our pre-departure and arrival guides for more information.